scottzach1/Project-Beans/architecture_design/architecture-design.md

 Each architectural view should include at least one architectural model.
 If architectural models are shared across views, refer back to the first occurrence of that model in your document, rather than including a separate section for the architectural models.

 ### 4.1 Logical
-- Structural breakdown of responsibilities of system
-  - computational
-  - communication
-  - heuristic
-- Diagrams required to fully encapsulate the information

 **Overview**

-The logical view is concerned with the functionality that the system provides to the end-users.
+The logical view is concerned with the functionality that the system provides to the end-users from a heavily software oriented perspective.
 This encapsulates different characteristics and responsibilities of the system such as those concerned with the systems computation, communication and heuristic.